micromata/knockout/markdown/value-binding.md

 subCat: Working with form fields
 ---

+*Note: The `textInput` binding can be used in many places instead of the `value` binding, providing broader support for many edge cases and textInput update the observables on a per-character change (as opposed to the default of `blur` for the `value` binding).*

 ### Purpose
 The `value` binding links the associated DOM element's value with a property on your view model.
 This is typically useful with form elements such as `<input>`, `<select>` and `<textarea>`.